Oyekunle-Mark/blog/content/posts/guide-to-building-and-installing-the-linux-kernel.md

 ### Installing the new kernel

-Once the kernel build is complete, install the new kernel:
+Once the kernel build is complete, install the new kernel with:

 ```sh
 su -c "make modules_install install"